Siriussee/GSoC-20-Trigger-Task/README.md

 The [given dataset](https://www.dropbox.com/s/c1pzdacnzhvi6pm/histos_tba.20.npz?dl=0) contains sparse feature matrix including multiple NaN values, so I first set them to `0` and normalized the feature matrix into a `mean=0, std=1` matrix.
 You can find it in task1.ipynb ### Explore Dataset and Standardization.

-Also, the `q/pt` coloum in the `parameter` indicates the **momentum of particle**, which can be calcualte from `pt=1/(q/pt)` (since `q=+-1`).
-And thus I yeild the momentum of particle (as well as their classes of energy).
-Noteworthy, the eta and phi angle coloums are dropped.
+Also, the `q/pt` column in the `parameter` indicates the **momentum of particle**, which can be calculated from `pt=1/(q/pt)` (since `q=+-1`).
+And thus I yield the momentum of the particle (as well as their classes of energy).
+Noteworthy, the eta and phi angle columns are dropped.

-Meanwhile, during the exploration, I find that the dataset is extremaly unbalance - up to 97% of particle has an energy of `0-10GeV`.
-I upsampled the remaining 3% dataset (by dupulate them simply) and drop some of the class zero (`0-10GeV`) to control the size of the whole dataset.
+Meanwhile, during the exploration, I find that the dataset is extremely unbalanced - up to 97% of the particle has an energy of `0-10GeV`.
+I upsampled the remaining 3% dataset (by duplicate them simply) and drop some of the class zero (`0-10GeV`) to control the size of the whole dataset.
 Finally, the whole dataset contains 4 million particles, with around 1 million in each class.
 You can find it in task1.ipynb ### Upsampling Biased Dataset.

 ### Dataloader and Dataset